FML (Fluorometholone) from Maple Leaf Medications.

 These eye drops are usually prescribed 4 times daily or as directed by your doctor.

 Do FML drops cause headaches?

 It is very rare for this medication to cause a headache.

 Can I use FML drops for dry eyes?

 This is particularly indicated for eye injury and inflammation.

 Can I purchase FML even without a doctor’s prescription?

 No, this is not an OTC eye drops.

-Maple Leaf Medications has provided information from third parties intended to increase awareness and does not contain all the information about FML (Fluoromethalone).
-Talk to your doctor or a qualified medical practitioner for medical attention, advice, or if you have any concerns about FML (Fluoromethalone).
+Maple Leaf Medications has provided information from third parties intended to increase awareness and does not contain all the information about FML (Fluorometholone).
+Talk to your doctor or a qualified medical practitioner for medical attention, advice, or if you have any concerns about FML (Fluorometholone).